Division of Campus Life

 Transfer Students

 Traditional undergraduates are required to live on-campus for a six (6) semester minimum.
-However, Resumed Undergraduate Education (RUE) Students are exempted from this requirement.
-RUE students are welcome to live in residence halls but they are eligible to live off campus beginning their 1st semester at Brown.
+However, Resumed Undergraduate Education (RUE) Students and students who have formally applied through the Veteran’s Application and matriculated through the Veterans Initiative are exempted from this requirement.
+These students are welcome to live in residence halls but they are eligible to live off campus beginning their 1st semester at Brown.

-RUE students are required to communicate with the Office of Residential Life on an annual basis about their housing intentions.
-Students who will be living off campus should complete complete a Non-Resident Intent Form annually.
+These students are required to communicate with the Office of Residential Life on an annual basis about their housing intentions.
+Students who will be living off campus must complete complete the Off-Campus and Commuter Form annually.